“You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere.”

 As a broadcast and sound engineering technician, you will be responsible for setting up equipment for media programs.
 The technician operates the equipment as well as protects it.
 You become the equipment’s guardian angel.
 Most broadcast sound engineering technicians can also repair the equipment.
 As a sound engineer you’ll likely have to:

-This position is projected to grow at a rate of 7% between the years 2018 and 2028.
-The median salary for this position is $49,370 according to the Bureau of Labor Statistics.
+This position is projected to grow at a rate of 9% between the years 2019 and 2029.
+The median salary for this position is $45,510 according to the Bureau of Labor Statistics.
 A number of sound engineering technicians spend time alone in a booth or alone after a recording session packing up equipment.
-They do have to be able to talk to the talent but for the most part introverts love doing this job.
+They do have to be able to talk to the talent but for the most part, introverts love doing this job.
 Sure you can do this job as an extrovert but you may not find this job as fulfilling as some of the others we have listed above.
-Obviously this person will have to possess the technical skills to execute the job and be meticulous about details.
+Obviously, this person will have to possess the technical skills to execute the job and be meticulous about details.

 The promotions coordinator will develop materials like flyers and brochures that promote events.
 This person may also plan events or create advertising campaigns for social media in order to promote a company.
 This person may market a special event or focus primarily on marketing.
 It is a multifaceted job.
 Promotions coordinators will:

-The Bureau of Labor Statistics predicts that this job is growing at rate of about 10% which is faster than the national average.
-The median salary of a promotions coordinator as of 2018 was $43,523.
+The Bureau of Labor Statistics predicts that promotion manager positions are expected to grow at a rate of about 6% which is faster than the national average.
+The median salary, according to Payscale.com, of a promotions coordinator as of 2019 was $44,567.
 Years of experience and location have an impact on salary.
 Promotions coordinators are typically very organized individuals who are capable of multitasking and interfacing with the public.

 Reporters, Correspondents, and Broadcast News Analysts